Bonandi22/Bonandi22/README.md

 I am a programming enthusiast and I'm constantly seeking to learn new things.
 I have academic experience and personal projects with the following technologies:

 - 🌱 Currently, I am enhancing my skills in .NET Core, Angular, and C#.
-- 👯 I'm looking to collaborate on web development projects.
+- 👯 I'm looking to collaborate on web development projects and API.
 - 💬 Ask me about .NET development, Angular, or C#.

 I am a determined junior programmer with a natural ability to learn quickly.
 I always strive to take on new challenges and stay up-to-date with the latest trends and technologies.
 I believe in the importance of continuous learning to enhance my skills and deliver high-quality solutions.